 Key Stage 4

-At key stage four, students can opt to study for a BTEC Level 2 Extended Certificate in Music or GCSE Music.
+At key stage four, students can opt to study for a BTEC Level 2 Award in Music.

 This qualification equates to one GCSE at grades A*- C. The BTEC course is a practical, work-related course which offers a wide range of learning experiences.
 The course provides a thorough insight into the music industry as well as a plethora of practical opportunities to apply knowledge and understanding of music.